Eiat5522/D-Eiat_Folder-MyProjects-MyOtherProjects-kharom-ai-powered-dating-buddy-mvp/memory-bank/activeContext.md

             - Service Unavailability (503)
             - Internal Errors (500)
             - Content Safety Blocks (400)
+    - **Task 1.4 "Deploy to Vercel" in progress:**
+        - Created `userInstructions/04_deploy_to_vercel.md` with complete deployment guide
+        - Verified `.gitignore` configuration for environment files
+        - Prepared deployment plan with emphasis on environment variable security
+        - Selected Vercel as the deployment platform
-    - Previous tasks (1.2 and earlier) remain stable.
+    - Previous tasks (1.3 and earlier) remain stable.

 ## Next Steps
-1.  **Task 1.4: Deploy to Vercel/Railway**
+1.  **Complete Task 1.4: Deploy to Vercel**
-    * Choose between Vercel and Railway based on features/pricing
-    * Set up deployment pipeline
+    * Follow the deployment guide in `userInstructions/04_deploy_to_vercel.md`
-    * Configure environment variables
+    * Configure environment variables in Vercel
     * Deploy the API server
-    * Test deployed endpoints
+    * Test the deployed endpoint
-    * Update documentation with deployment details
+    * Document the production URL
+2. Proceed to **Phase 2: Core Chat UI & Logic** after successful deployment

 ## Active Decisions & Considerations
 - **Expo Go Compatibility:** All development choices must prioritize smooth operation within Expo Go on iOS.
 This is a primary constraint.
 - **MVP Scope:** Focus strictly on core features: AI chat, language toggle, and UX feedback.
 Avoid scope creep.
 - **Thai-Only AI:** The AI interaction is exclusively in Thai, even if the UI is in English.
 This needs to be clear in the UX.
 - **Security:** API keys for Google Gemini must be environment-protected and not exposed in the client-side code.
-The `.env.local` file in `api-server` must be in `.gitignore`.
+Using Vercel's environment variable system for production.
-- **Error Handling:** Now using structured error responses with specific status codes and user-friendly messages while maintaining detailed server-side logging.
+- **Error Handling:** Using structured error responses with specific status codes and user-friendly messages while maintaining detailed server-side logging.
+- **Deployment Strategy:** Using Vercel for:
+    - Automatic deployments from Git
+    - Secure environment variable management
+    - Edge network deployment
+    - Built-in monitoring and logging

 ## Important Patterns & Preferences
 - **API Error Handling Pattern:**